hotio/unpackerr/README.md

 ## Configuration

 You can use a configuration file that should be stored in `/config/app/unpackerr.conf` or/and use the docker environment variables.
 Take a look at the upstream project page for more info.
+Also don't forget to mount your volumes where Unpackerr should look to find your downloads.

 ```shell
 -e UN_SONARR_0_URL="http://sonarr:8989"